An introduction to the English planning system

 Material Considerations

-Material considerations are specific ‘planning issues’ that are used to help case officers or committee members reach a decision on a planning application.
+Material considerations are specific ‘planning issues’ that help case officers or committees decide on a planning application.

-Case law gives local planning authorities a great deal of leeway to decide what considerations are relevant, and how much weight should be given to them.
-However, in general material considerations include national planning policies, supplementary planning guidance and key technical issues relating to the development site.
-In some cases, a development may require an Environmental Impact Assessment, which carries significant weight.
+Case law gives local authorities flexibility to decide which considerations matter and how much weight to give them.
+Common material considerations include national planning policies, supplementary guidance, and technical issues at the site.
+Some developments need an Environmental Impact Assessment, which usually carries significant weight.

 Other Material Considerations

-There is no statutory definition of a material consideration, but they can include things like the planning history of the site, noise impacts, proposed density or height, flood risks, or national planning policies.
-An expanded list of material considerations can be found in the full guide.
+There’s no legal definition of a material consideration, but examples include planning history, noise, density, height, flood risk, and national policy.
+You can find a longer list of material considerations in the full guide.

-The person determining the application will decide whether something constitutes a material consideration or not.
+The person determining the application will decide whether something constitutes as material consideration.

 National Planning Policies

-National planning policies, such as the National Planning Policy Framework (NPPF), Planning Practice Guidance (PPG), and National Policy Statements (NPSs) are material considerations, but do not form part of the Development Plan.
-NSIP applications should normally be decided in line with the relevant NPS.
-In future, governments may use new legal powers to create ‘national development management policies’ (NDMPs).
-At the time of writing such policies are expected to cover areas such as Green Belt, heritage protection and housing types in large developments.
-Where such policies are introduced, they will override development plan policies where there is a conflict.
+National planning policies—such as the National Planning Policy Framework (NPPF), Planning Practice Guidance (PPG), and National Policy Statements (NPSs)—are material considerations but not part of the Development Plan.
+NSIP applications should usually follow the relevant NPS.
+In future, governments may use new legal powers to create national development management policies (NDMPs).
+These policies are expected to cover Green Belt, heritage protection, and housing types in large developments.
+If introduced, NDMPs will override conflicting development plan policies.

 Supplementary planning documents (SPD)

-SPDs or sometimes called supplementary planning guidance (SPGs) can give further context and detail to development plan policies.
-These documents can include design guides, or address development in a certain neighbourhood or affordable housing policy for the area.
+Supplementary Planning Documents (SPDs), sometimes called supplementary planning guidance (SPGs), add context and detail to development plan policies.
+They may include design guides, neighbourhood-specific advice, or affordable housing policies.

 Environmental Impact Assessment or EIA Development